dsebban/md-blog/f_brackets.md

 In order to really understand this syntax, we will define some basic concepts and then relate them together, it should all make sense at the end.

+DANIEL: let's work on this intro together.
+Come sit with me sometime.
+I think we should explain what we're answering, and the structure of the post.

-# What is a value ?
+# What is a value?

-The simplest concept is a value, values represents raw data, the lowest level abstraction that exists:
+Values represent raw data.
+They have the lowest level of abstraction and are the simplest concept that we need to deal with.

 ```scala
 val name = "daniel"